 Focus on add-ons.
 Even just a side salad, large instead of regular beer, or an appetizer shared between four people will increase check averages.
 Speaking of appetizers, consider offering two sizes, regular and large, and upselling to the large as “perfect to share.”
 Do the same for desserts.

 Give your employees a scoreboard.
 Measure not only their check averages, but the number of appetizers, sides, desserts, wine, etc., they sell during a shift.
 Remember, what gets measured gets done.
+Throw in some fun contests and incentives to up the ante.

 Market family meals to go.
 Help out busy families by putting together balanced meals that are priced right and packaged to go.
 Include a family size entrée platter with sides and kid-friendly options.
 Market these specials as values in terms of saving both money and time.